ishra10/Incident-Response-Plan-and-Review---IBM-Clicked/README.md

 ## Learning Experience

-This report was created as part of the **Clicked Incident Response and Review Mini Sprint (9/23/24)**, a hands-on learning experience where participants stepped into the role of cybersecurity professionals to practice managing and mitigating security incidents.
+This report was created as part of the **Clicked Incident Response and Review Mini Sprint**, hands-on learning experience where participants stepped into the role of cybersecurity professionals to practice managing and mitigating security incidents.

 ### Learning Objectives: